 AXA is a major French airline which provides flights around the world and has a fantastic reputation.
-In recent years, this company has implemented a smart contract known as Fizzy.
 It streamlines and automates the process for late departure compensation.
 If your AXA flight is late by more than two hours, you will receive a notification with a compensation information.
 You can simply select a preferable option, and the payment will be performed automatically.

 The feature is powered by Ethereum and has three main functions: adding the insurance policy, updating the status, and canceling the policy.
 This is a revolutionary method that AXA is looking to implement across all of their flight routes.

 Owners can list properties, and then prospective buyers can join in to initiate a sale.
 This smart contract takes care of every stage, including escrow and even legal paperwork.
 This makes the selling process much easier and also removes traditional location-based barriers.
 All documents protected by encryption can be viewed and signed by all participants of the deal.
 Even though we can hardly name other companies that do the same, experts claim that smart contracts will become dominant in the industry just in two years.

 Invoicing is a rapidly growing field that provides commercial documents which specify the terms of the deal.
 Populous is a company that has implemented smart contracts, removing middlemen and allowing both seller and buyer to facilitate the invoice transferral in a seamless manner.
 Such direct interactions enabled by smart contracts solve a general problem of modern finances, by removing high fees set by institutions and ruining barriers to entry.